Police patrol for poachers as animals flee flooding in India

 - Seattle’s newest boom and the wealth it has created are thrilling — and unsettling | PNW Magazine VIEW

+Last year, 17 one-horned rhinos died in monsoon floods, according to the state government.
+Most were calves that became separated from their mothers during the flooding.
+Flood levels reached 1.5 meters high (5 feet) in some places in the park last year.

-Flooding and landslides in Assam have killed at least 28 people since mid-June, and around 500,000 people have fled their homes.
+Flooding and landslides in Assam have killed at least 28 people since mid-June, and around 500,000 people have fled their homes in 800 villages across nearly half of Assam’s 27 districts, officials said.
+Nearly 20,000 people have taken shelter in relief camps run by the state government.

+The monsoon season runs from June through September, and deadly floods occur regularly.